serverlessworkflow/specification/specification.md

 ### Workflow Definition

-A workflow definition is a single artefact written in the Serverless Workflow language.
+A workflow definition is a single artifact written in the Serverless Workflow language.
 It consists of a set of [workflow model](#Workflow-Model) constructs, and defines a blueprint used by runtimes for its execution.

 A business solution can be composed of any number of related workflow definitions.
-Their relationships are explicitly modelled with the Serverless Workflow language (for example by using [SubFlow](#SubFlow-State) states).
+Their relationships are explicitly modeled with the Serverless Workflow language (for example by using [SubFlow](#SubFlow-State) states).

 Runtimes can initialize workflow definitions for some particular set of data inputs or events